Menu

 Log in

-CA Assembly Bill 1000, introduced by Assemblymember Eloise Gómez Reyes (D-Colton), bans new warehouse projects over 100,000 s.f. within 1,000 feet of a "sensitive" receptor.
-A de facto ban on warehouses will kill new housing and jobs reliant on these projects.
+CA Assembly Bill 1000 by Assemblymember Eloise Gómez Reyes (D-Colton) is back!
+Our Industry is still opposed as this bill bans new warehouse projects over 100,000 s.f. within 1,000 feet of a "sensitive" receptor.
+AB 1000 is a de facto ban on warehouses and will kill new housing and jobs reliant on these projects.

 HALTS HOUSING